MySQL

 sink.max-retries

-The maximum number of retries for a failed write operation.
+The maximum number of retries after a failed data write.

 No